Transportation Technology Center: Public-private partnership

 Operations and maintenance (O&M) of the site typically has been supported by a contractor since the first permanent buildings were completed; a request for proposals was issued in Fiscal Year 1971, soliciting bids for an operations contractor, which would support test contractors, provide test track maintenance, and housekeeping services.
 The first O&M contractor was Kentron-Hawaii, Ltd., starting from July 1972.
 Dynelectron won a competitive re-bid for the O&M contract in 1976.
 Due to reduced funding that threatened to close the facility, the FRA entered a public-private partnership with AAR in October 1982, who would take over "care, custody, and control" of TTC.
 AAR consolidated its Research & Test Department at TTC from 1995 to 1997 and formed its TTCI subsidiary to administer the contract on January 1, 1998 and the contract has been renewed periodically as a single-source award since then.

-In March 2021, the FRA awarded the "care, custody, and control" contract to ENSCO, Inc., who will assume responsibility for operations and maintenance of TTC.
+In March 2021, the FRA awarded the "care, custody, and control" contract to ENSCO, who assumed responsibility for operations and maintenance of TTC in October 2022.
 In addition, ENSCO will expand the use of TTC to support more general ground transportation research.
+The former TTCI was subsequently renamed as MxV Rail in March 2022.